-In the envelope method, you put cash into envelopes, each of which is for a certain type of spend.
+In the envelope budgeting method, you put cash into envelopes, each of which is for a certain type of spend.
 These can include food expenses, clothing, and restaurant bills.
 Expenses that cannot be paid in cash such as rent are excluded from this.

 Once the cash has been divided into envelopes, you can use the money for the intended expenditure during the week or month.
 But you can only spend as much as the envelope for each expense contains.

 The effectiveness of this saving trend is largely psychological.
 It’s easier to be mindful of your own spending when you use cash instead of cards.
 With today’s contactless payment methods in particular, it’s easy to forget that tapping a card actually removes money from your account.

 Kakeibo is an old Japanese saving and budgeting method.
 It’s like a combination of a diary and a ledger.
 At the beginning of each month, you write down all your income and compulsory expenses in your kakeibo.
 Then, you’ll set a savings target for the month.
 During the month, all expenses are recorded in the kakeibo and at the end of the month, it’s time to see if the savings target has been achieved.

 Kakeibo differs from ordinary budgeting tables in that, in addition to income and expenses, you should add notes every time you spend money.
 This is meant to deepen your understanding of your consumption habits and encourage mindful spending.
-In addition, kakeibo teaches its user that saving is not just about missing out on things but spending money the right way.
+In addition, kakeibo teaches its users that saving is not just about missing out on things but spending money the right way.